sarahliz24/aeh_art/README.md

 * To showcase Allan E Hewitt's life

 ## User Stories

-### EPICS:
-User stories were broken up into the following epics (each user story was assigned an epic on the site's agile project board).

-* Browsing
-* Accounts
-* Purchasing
-* Site Admin
-* Contact
-* Wishlist
-* About

 ### As a user:
 1. As a user I can view a list of artwork so that I can decide what to buy